-Welcome Home Study Abroad Alumni!
+After Study Abroad

 You are probably returning home energized with new perspectives and you may even be a little confused and overwhelmed.
 Now that you are back, we hope to see you continue your journey and transfer the skills you’ve gained abroad towards becoming effective global citizens!
+Please use the information below as resources to help you transition back to MTSU.

 Now that you have returned from your study abroad experience, filled with new insights and a better understanding of the world, we would like you to take a few minutes and give us some feedback about your program.